mafaldafalcaotvf/AEasWI/README.md

-# autoencodersTCGA
+# AEasWI

-Experimenting autoencoders as weight initialization of Deep Classification Networks for the different datasets provided by TCGA - The Cancer Genome Atlas
+Experimenting autoencoders (AEs) as Weight Initialization (WI) of Deep Classification Networks for the different datasets provided by TCGA - The Cancer Genome Atlas